Shuja-ud-Din Muhammad Khan: Personality

 Shuja-ud-Din is remembered as the most successful Nawab of Bengal who ushered in a reign of "rare" prosperity in Bengal, in the 18th century.
 He had the experience and the tact to handle a vast array of circumstances and learned well from Murshid Quli Khan.
 He was a firm follower of Islam and contributed heavily to the conversion of Bengal to Islam.
 His family including the previous kings were themselves recent converts Bengalis and Oriyas to Islam.
 He was known to be shrewd, firm, a well-educated and well-mannered person.
 He started an era of development in Bengal (in the 18th century).
 While Murshid Quli hailed from the "Aurangzeb school of thought", Shuja was more of a realist, practical and a mild mannered person.

 Siyar-ul-Mutakherin by Mir Gholam Hussein Khan Tabtabai (translated into English by Lieutenant Colonel John Briggs, M.R.A.S., The British East India Company (Madras Army) in May 1831.) notes that the reign of Nawab Shuja-ud-din Muhammad was one of the best (twelve) years of the 18th century for the Subah of Bengal.
 Well known to be a mild, just, secular and God fearing person Shuja was always interested in learning, jurisprudence and meeting new people who visited Murshidabad from other parts of the world.
 He was an able administrator and was tactful in dealing with the Mughal Emperor, Nawab of Oudh, Marathas, East India Company, his ambitious Nazims, his own son Sarfaraz Khan and ensured proper checks, balances and controls.
 He was vastly popular among his subjects as well as with the Mughal Emperor Muhammad Shah.

-It is important to note that Shuja never engaged in conflict but managed his resources and manpower well enough to posture, never to attack.
+Shuja never engaged in conflict but managed his resources and manpower well enough to posture, never to attack.
 He had at his disposal the richest province in the country but had "problems" like Oudh, marauding Marathas and a weak Mughal Emperor.
 He preferred sending "supplies" to Delhi rather than "armies" to fight for the declining Mughals.
 He had advised caution while dealing with Nadir Shah and adopted a "hands off" approach on top learning that Nadir had left Persia for Delhi.
 He however kept on sending a part of his revenue collection to Delhi and unlike the Nawab of Oudh kept away from the court intrigues in the Red Fort.
 It is ironical that Bengal suffered its worst famines and poverty levels one century later.